burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### Calling Assembler Program
 Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it (without extra tools and extra documentation) is not easy in a big program.
 ASM language has a close relation to target computing devices.

 One instruction in C++ code can correspond to several( 1,2,3, etc.) ASM code instructions.
-On the other hand, the same instruction in C/C++ can be emitted (materialized or generated) into different instructions in ASM Language.
+On the other hand, the same instruction in C and C++ can be emitted (materialized or generated) into different instructions in ASM Language.

 An Assembler is a program that finally converts ASM instructions obtained from a compiler into binary native code for the target device.
 The machine instruction emitted by ASM is described by the target Instruction Set Architecture (ISA).
 In Assembly literature, the process of converting ASM instructions into machine code is named `encoding.` An inverse process of reconstructing ASM code from binary code is called `decoding` or `disassembly.`